 Toys/Products for Children

 - Guidance on testing toys and other products (PDF, 588 KB) suspected to contain lead and exposure from lead in toys (PDF, 570 KB) is provided in fact sheets from the National Center for Healthy Housing.

-- For more information on lead in toys for children, visit the Environmental Protection Agency website.
+- For more information on lead in toys for children, visit the EPA website.

 - Warning: Sindoor Contains Lead - A product called "SINDOOR" is often added to food as a food coloring.
 The Food and Drug Administration (FDA) issued an alert on Dec.
 17, 2007, warning consumers not to use the Swad brand Sindoor product because testing conducted by the Illinois Department of Public Health indicated this product contained very high levels of lead, sometimes as high as 87%.